Ryan Fraser: Newcastle United

 On 7 September 2020, Fraser joined Newcastle United on a five-year contract.
 He made his debut for the club on 15 September 2020, scoring the winner in a 1–0 victory over Blackburn Rovers in the EFL Cup.

 After Steve Bruce was sacked by the club, and replaced by Eddie Howe, Fraser garnered increased playing time in the second half of the 2021–22 season, helping Newcastle to avoid relegation with an 11th placed finish.
 His playing time was reduced during the 2022–23 season, with his last appearance coming on 19 October.
-In March 2023 he was training with the club's under-21 squad, and Eddie Howe said that he had done this in order to concentrate on players who were "committed" to the club and that he didn't think Fraser had a future there.
+By March 2023 he was training with the club's under-21 squad, with Howe saying that he had done this in order to concentrate on players who were "committed" to the club.
+He added that he felt Fraser had no future at Newcastle.

+Southampton

+On 25 August 2023, Fraser joined Southampton on a season-long loan.
+One day later, he made his debut for the club in a 2–1 victory against Queens Park Rangers, coming on as a substitute for Sam Amo-Ameyaw in the 56th minute.
+Fraser scored his first goal for the club on 21 October 2023 in a 2–1 victory against Hull City.

+On 30 August 2024, Fraser joined Southampton permanently on a two-year contract.
+During a 3–2 defeat against Leicester City on 19 October 2024, he received a red card for a foul on Jamie Vardy after referee Anthony Taylor reviewed the pitchside monitor.

 International career

 Fraser was first called up to the senior Scotland squad in March 2017.
 He made his international debut in June 2017, appearing as a substitute in a 2–2 draw with England.

 In March 2019, Fraser missed a UEFA Euro 2020 qualifying match against Kazakhstan due to the Kazakhs using an artificial playing surface.
 Scotland lost 3–0, and Fraser was criticised by former Scotland player Darren Fletcher for showing a lack of commitment to the national team.
 Fraser said he had previously suffered two serious injuries while playing on artificial surfaces, and that the decision not to play had been agreed with both the national team and his club side Bournemouth.
 In November 2019 he was one of three Scotland players to withdraw from the national squad due to injury.

 Fraser scored the goal in a 1–0 win against the Czech Republic on 14 October 2020.